trys/trysv4/content/blog/encapsulated-11ty-components.md

 {%- endmacro -%}
 ```

+### Update - try it yourself

+A few people have asked for a live example demonstrating this approach, so I've created a [repository](https://github.com/trys/11ty-component-macro) and [MVP demo](https://11ty-component-macro.netlify.app/).

 {{< alert "Note" >}}
 You can choose to add an `ignore missing` flag to suppress errors when including a partial.